-The Company has embedded in its capital management framework the necessary tests to ensure compliance with the Solvency Standard for Non-Life Insurance Business issued December 2014 by the RBNZ.
+The Company has embedded in its capital management framework the necessary tests to ensure compliance with the Solvency Standard for Non-Life Insurance Business issued December 2014 by the RBNZ and updated November 2018.

 The Company's Audit and Risk Committee oversees the computations and capital solvency is carefully monitored against the Company's capital management plan.
 In addition, the Company manages the required level of capital through maintaining its investment strategy and its reinsurance quota share.